+NSCC believes that it is unnecessarily burdensome to determine the rules and regulations of each of the regulatory bodies that regulate its participants.
 Such regulatory bodies include numerous U.S. federal and state regulators as well as foreign national, state and local regulators.
-DTC proposes revising the language in the DTC Confidentiality Requirements to maintain one confidentiality standard for all Participants rather than maintaining potentially different confidentiality standards for Participants based on the various, unrelated regulatory bodies regulating such Participants.
-DTC is proposing to replace the existing language in the DTC Confidentiality Requirements with language that would provide that DTC will hold non-public information furnished pursuant to those Rules in confidence as may be required under the law or the rules and regulations applicable to DTC that relate to the confidentiality of records.
-Such laws, rules and regulations would include national, state and foreign laws governing confidentiality of data that are applicable to DTC in connection with its collection and disclosure of
+NSCC proposes revising the language in the NSCC Confidentiality Requirements to maintain one confidentiality standard for all participants rather than maintaining potentially different confidentiality standards for participants based on the various, unrelated regulatory bodies regulating such participants.
+NSCC is proposing to replace the existing language in the NSCC Confidentiality Requirements with language that would provide that NSCC will hold non-public information furnished pursuant to those Rules in confidence as may be required under the law or the rules and regulations applicable to NSCC that relate to the confidentiality of records.
+Such laws, rules and regulations would include national, state and foreign laws governing confidentiality of data that are applicable to NSCC in connection with its collection and disclosure of data.

-DTC believes that the rules and regulations applicable to DTC governing the use and disclosure of confidential information provide standards that are representative of those of the various regulatory bodies governing its Participants.
-As a result, DTC does not believe that the proposed rule change relating to the DTC Confidentiality Requirements would result in any change to DTC's practices relating to data protection and confidentiality of information provided by Participants.
+NSCC believes that the rules and regulations applicable to NSCC governing the use and disclosure of confidential information provide standards that are representative of those of the various regulatory bodies governing its participants.
+As a result, NSCC does not believe that the proposed rule change relating to the NSCC Confidentiality Requirements would result in any change to NSCC's practices relating to data protection and confidentiality of information provided by participants.